wellinthatcase/lively/README.md

 # What's it look like so far?
 It's still quite base, so stay weary.
 Here's an [image](https://ibb.co/6HGrd8L) as of 12/6/20 (US)

-Edit: I should further emphasize how base it is.
-Lively is gonna be open source from absolute beginning to release & beyond.
+EDIT: I should further emphasize how base it is.
+Open source from the *absolute* beginning, beyond release.